convexfi/intradayModel/README.md

 # intradayModel

-Our package unlocks the power of intraday trading for you.
-With state-of-the-art state-space models, you can effortlessly decompose and forecast financial intraday signals.
-Our package now offers a univariate model for intraday trading volume, with more exciting features on intraday volatility and multivariate models coming soon.
+Our package uses state-of-the-art state-space models to facilitate the modeling and forecasting of financial intraday signals.
+This package currently offers a univariate model for intraday trading volume, with new features on intraday volatility and multivariate models in development.
+It is a valuable tool for anyone interested in exploring intraday, algorithmic, and high-frequency trading.

 ## Installation